Survivor Benefits

 Surviving Spouses Annuities

-A survivor of a participant that dies after retirement is entitled to receive 50% of the participant’s annuity at the time of his/her death or the minimum widow’s annuity allowed by the Statute, whichever is greater.
-As of January 1, 2017, the minimum widow's annuity is 150% of the Federal Poverty Level.
-These annuities cease upon the spouse’s death.
-There are no annual increases provided for the spouses of participants that entered service prior to January 1, 2011.
+An eligible widow of a Tier 1 participant that dies after retirement is entitled to receive 50% of the participant’s annuity at the time of his death or the minimum widow’s annuity allowed by the Statute, whichever is greater.
+These annuities cease upon the widow’s death.

 Duty Death Widows (Compensation Widows)